DRAGNIL68/animated-skript/README.md

 Animated-Skript is a model engine designed to be used with Skript, Using the Blockbench plugin called Animated-Java.
-This project has more features than I can remeber, but some notable ones of the top of my head are as follows,
+This project has more features than I can remember, but some notable ones of the top of my head are as follows,

 - full skript support
 - automatic pack generation (stolen from my other project)